jhcasado/cdm/README.md

 Simple Console Display Manager
 ==============================

-This version of CDM will use a common .xinitrc script for the X programs and will not clear the screen.
+This version of CDM can use a common .xinitrc script to start the X programs and doesn't clear the screen.

 Invocation
 ----------